CMU-17313Q/CMU-17313Q.github.io/docs/projects/P2/2_firstsprint.md

 If you did not meet your development goals, you should outline what you plan to proactively change for this upcoming sprint.<br/>

 !!! note "A Note on Participation"
-    **Participation from all team members during the presentation is required.** If you are unable to attend in-person, send a Slack message to your recitation TAs with justifications **at least 24 hours before the start of your recitation**.
+    **Participation from all team members during the presentation is required.** If you are unable to attend in-person, send a Slack message to the course staff with justifications **at least 24 hours before the start of the recitation**.
 You will then be permitted to present by submitting a recording of your segment of the presentation, which your teammate will play during the presentation.

-The presentation slides should be exported into a PDF and submitted to Gradescope by the Tuesday deadline.
+The presentation slides should be exported into a PDF and submitted to Gradescope by the Thursday deadline.

 ## Grading